REMOTE HUTS

 Type

 Dickie Spur is a NZFS 4-bunk S81 design built in 1968.
-A wood burner in the original structure was removed by DOC in the 1990's and a toilet built.
-A roof-fed water tank was added in 20034.
+It originally had wood burner in a chimney alcove.
+This was removed by DOC in the 1990's and a toilet built.
+A roof-fed water tank was added around 2004.
+A photocopy of the original hutbook which dates from 1969 to 2007 has been left in the hut and makes for a fascinating read.

 Condition